WagnerGFX/gdscript_utilities/README.md

 ## User Contributions
 > ⚠ This is not a project created with the intention of being maintained with frequent updates and new features.

-I still plan on keeping it compatible with future engine verisons as long as its features don't become obsolete.
+I still plan on keeping it compatible with future engine versions as long as its features don't become obsolete.

 You are free to open new issues/PRs for bug fixes or features, but be aware that I might take a long time to reply and may deny them if they diverge too wildly from the intended scope.